factorymedia/standards/coding-styles/css/README.md

 Inspired by a lot of smart people, please take the time to read through their [invaluable contributions](#credits)

+## New project template

+If you are starting a new project; Copy the files from the [sass directory](sass/) above into the sass directory of your new project to give you ITCSS named template files for you to customise accordingly.

 ## Contents

   1. [Basics](#basics)